 G: THIS IS MY FAVORITE SONG!

 This song made me like the whole album in its entirety.
 It speaks more facts then any other song and juice being my favorite has my favorite verse.
 We should actually just call him Mr.Fuck All Damn Day.
-I feel as in this song they want us to remember everyone who was there for us and the people who are unfortunate.
-Meech kills it.
-Im just gonna copy the verse because it speaks for it self.

 And my favorite line on the whole album is on this song and it is: "Will I die from a homicide or will I die from taking too much drugs?"
-This is my favorite because I say it all the damn time like it's stuck in my head.
-It ends the album really strong.

 J: I agree with Gio, this song is the strongest song off of the album.
 The beat and the verses are absolutely perfect.
 Juice has my favorite verse on this song, but that's just because his flow is redic.
 Very catchy and very energetic.
 This song ends the real album and the last track is essentially a bonus track.